mzsuetam/beamer-theme-aghmd/README.md

-# AGHMM - AGH Theme for Markdown Beamer Presentations
+# AGHMD - AGH Theme for Markdown Beamer Presentations

-**AGHMM** is a LaTeX Beamer theme designed to be used with the [Pandoc](https://pandoc.org/) document converter.
+**AGHMD** is a LaTeX Beamer theme designed to be used with the [Pandoc](https://pandoc.org/) document converter.

 ![](src/img/title-slide.jpg)